jaspervanderhoek/Mendix-Best-Practice-Docs/Nanoflow vs Microflow/NanoVSMicoflow.md

 2. Follow the VLI pattern
     Process **V**alidation should happen in the Nanoflow, no data needs to be transmitted until it's valid.
-    Execute all **L**ogic in a Nanoflow that processes small data sets and doesn't impact your security.
+    Execute all **L**ogic in a Nanoflow that processes small data sets and doesn't impact your security or conflicts with the performance recommendations previously mentioned.
     **I**nteraction with UX should ideally be placed in the Nanoflows and be annotated if this happens in the microflow.

 [comment]: # "^ Reference to: BP.042"